[HISTORY: Adopted by the Borough Council of the Borough of Middletown as indicated in article histories. Amendments noted where applicable.]

 The address of each dwelling unit and business unit.

 A brief description of each dwelling unit and business unit.

 The names of the tenant or tenants 18 years of age and older utilizing the aforementioned dwelling unit or business unit, if any.

 Whether or not said dwelling unit or business unit is inhabited or utilized by tenants.

-After the date of this Article, each and every landlord owning property within the Borough of Middletown shall report to the Secretary of the Borough of Middletown, on a form provided by the Secretary of the Borough of Middletown, any change in the use or occupancy of any dwelling unit or business unit owned by the aforesaid landlord.
+After the date of this article, each and every landlord owning property within the Borough of Middletown shall report to the Secretary of the Borough of Middletown, on a form provided by the Secretary of the Borough of Middletown, any change in the use or occupancy of any dwelling unit or business unit owned by the aforesaid landlord.
 Such reported change shall include the name or names of new tenants of such dwelling unit or business unit and shall include the date when such change was effected.
-In the case of a landlord who is an owner of a hotel, inn or boarding house, such landlord shall not be required to report a person as a tenant until that person has resided in such landlord's establishment for a period of thirty (30) days.
+In the case of a landlord who is an owner of a hotel, inn or boardinghouse, such landlord shall not be required to report a person as a tenant until that person has resided in such landlord's establishment for a period of 30 days.
 In the event that a dwelling unit or business unit was used or utilized by a tenant and then becomes vacant, this change shall also be reported to the Secretary.
-All reports required by this section shall be made within ten (10) days after a landlord has knowledge of such change in use or occupancy or of such vacancy.
+All reports required by this section shall be made within 10 days after a landlord has knowledge of such change in use or occupancy or of such vacancy.

-The Secretary of the Borough of Middletown, under the authority of this Article, shall have the following duties:
+The Secretary of the Borough of Middletown, under the authority of this article, shall have the following duties:

-To maintain on file in the borough offices the names of the landlords owning dwelling units and business units in the aforesaid Borough of Middletown, said list to include the names of the current tenants of said dwelling units and business units.
+To maintain on file in the Borough offices the names of the landlords owning dwelling units and business units in the aforesaid Borough of Middletown, said list to include the names of the current tenants of said dwelling units and business units.

 To notify the Chief of Police and the Fire Chief of the Borough of Middletown of the address and description of any dwelling unit or business unit that is vacant, unoccupied and not in use.